jfromaniello/hono-openid-connect/README.md

 # Hono OpenID Connect Middleware

-A middleware for the [Hono](https://hono.dev) web framework to handle authentication via OpenID Connect.
+A lightweight and flexible middleware for the [Hono](https://hono.dev) web framework that handles authentication via OpenID Connect (OIDC).
+This middleware enables easy integration with OpenID Connect providers to secure your Hono applications.

 ## Installation